Women's sports: Recent work

 A recent article from the Wall Street Journal states "from 2016 to 2018, women's games generated about $50.8 million in revenue compared with $49.9 million for the men, according to U.S. soccer's audited financial statements" (Bachman, 2019).
-These numbers contrasts the idea that women's sports are not entertaining enough for the viewer or typical fan by $1.9 million.
-This idea stems from the male dominated sports perspective, which constantly undermines the perception of quality, effort, and potential that women's soccer exhibits.
-However, we can see through the caliber of women's soccer displayed most recently within the Women's FIFA World Cup of 2019 that it was on par if not better than the level of play of their male counterparts.
+These numbers contrast the idea that women's sports are not entertaining enough for the viewer or typical fan by $1.9 million.
+This idea stems from the male-dominated sports perspective, which constantly undermines the perception of quality, effort, and potential that women's soccer exhibits.
+However, we can see through the caliber of women's soccer displayed most recently within the Women's FIFA World Cup of 2019 that it was on par with, if not better than, the level of play of their male counterparts.
 The U.S. Women's National Team scored 13 goals against Thailand in their opening match, the most goals scored in any World Cup match in history.
-Media outlets though may remain concerned that increased coverage of women's sport will lead to a reduction in audience draw and advertising revenue.
+Media outlets, though, may remain concerned that increased coverage of women's sport will lead to a reduction in audience draw and advertising revenue.